ytelang/BusMap/README.md

 Next, using the parsed data about the stop locations on a map of the Champaign area, we created a PNG containing this data and highlighted the stops that the most optimal path takes on the map (Graphic Output of Graph algorithm).
 Finally, we used BFS to find the shortest path between the stops on the map, then highlighting the path that would be taken to get from one to another.
 This map is then outputted to a PNG that can be displayed to the user.

-Finally, throughout this process, we have beem testing each component to make sure the data and results are accurate.
+Finally, throughout this process, we have been testing each component to make sure the data and results are accurate.
 This includes having assertions for the parsed data, comparing the output of our path finding algorithm to our manually calculated path (using multiple inputs), and confirming that the drawn paths match up on the outputted PNG.

 <!--- Github Organization --->